RedisLabs/redislabs-docs/content/modules/redisgraph/release-notes/redisgraph-2.10-release-notes.md

 - Minimum Redis compatibility version (database): 6.2.0
 - Minimum Redis Enterprise Software version (cluster): 6.2.8

+## v2.10.9 (April 2023)

+This is a maintenance release for RedisGraph 2.10.

+Update urgency: `HIGH`: There is a critical bug that may affect a subset of users.
+Upgrade!

+Details:

+- Bug fixes:

+  - [#2880](https://github.com/RedisGraph/RedisGraph/issues/2880) Potential crash when using `WITH *` expressions
+  - [#2917](https://github.com/RedisGraph/RedisGraph/issues/2917) Potential crash when using `CASE` expressions (MOD-4873)
+  - [#2836](https://github.com/RedisGraph/RedisGraph/issues/2836) Potential crash on `*0` variable-length path (MOD-4817)
+  - [#2916](https://github.com/RedisGraph/RedisGraph/issues/2916) Potential crash when executing concurrent queries that utilize full-text indices (MOD-4818)

 ## v2.10.8 (February 2023)

 This is a maintenance release for RedisGraph 2.10.